kokonutzlabs/Animal-Crossing-Social-Portal/README.md

 This project is intended for **educational and defensive security purposes only**.

-The vulnerable version of this application **must not** be deployed in a production environment or exposed to the public internet.
+The intentionally vulnerable version **must not** be deployed in production or exposed to the public internet.

 ---